Business & Finance

 Risk Analyst Salary Overview

-The Risk Analyst is a sought-after profession in the United States with a median annual salary of $88,200.
-Compensation typically ranges from $51,800 for entry-level positions to $142,600 for experienced professionals in high-demand markets.
+The Risk Analyst is one of the most important roles in the Business & Finance sector of the US economy in 2026.
+With a median annual salary of $88,200, compensation for this position ranges from $51,800 at the entry level to $142,600 for highly experienced professionals in top-paying markets.

 Salary Range: The typical Risk Analyst in the US earns between $51,800 and $142,600 per year, with a median of $88,200.